loomchild/sojourner-web/README.md

 The deployment happens automatically to Netlify, nothing specific to do.

 *Note: use annotated tags to make them visible on About page.*

+# Miscellaneous

+## Handling images

+Resize PNGs using Tiny PNG: https://tinypng.com/
+This could be done with GIMP, but unfortunately it doesn't preserve transparency when converting PNGs to indexed mode.